 Permitted Natural Colour (150d)

-Caramel is used in beverage as a permitted natural colour as specified in the Food Safety and Standards Authority of India.
+Caramel is used in the beverage as a permitted natural colour as specified in the Food Safety and Standards Authority of India.
 Caramel is made by a process involving the heating of carbohydrates like sugar, corn in a controlled temperature to get the desired colour.

 Natural Flavouring substances